sendgrid/sendgrid-go/CONTRIBUTING.md

 Hello!
-Thank you for choosing to help contribute to one of the Twilio SendGrid open source libraries.
+Thank you for choosing to help contribute to one of the Twilio SendGrid open-source libraries.
 There are many ways you can contribute and help is always welcome.
 We simply ask that you follow the following contribution policies.

-All third party contributors acknowledge that any contributions they provide will be made under the same open source license that the open source project is provided under.
+All third-party contributors acknowledge that any contributions they provide will be made under the same open-source license that the open-source project is provided under.

 - [Roadmap & Milestones](#roadmap)
 - [Feature Request](#feature-request)